bitcoindevkit/bdk-rn/README.md

 ## Notes for developers

-Using docs at https://jhugman.github.io/uniffi-bindgen-react-native/guides/rn/getting-started.html to build this library.
+See the docs at https://jhugman.github.io/uniffi-bindgen-react-native/guides/rn/getting-started.html for more advanced information on how to build this library.

 To build the library and start testing locally, you must have: